Foreclosure Overview Process in Alabama

 Disclaimer: This is for informational purposes only.
 This is not legal advice.
 Please, consult an attorney before taking any legal action on a foreclosure or eviction.

-Alabama allows both judicial and non-judicial foreclosures, with the non-judicial process being more common due to the state’s use of power-of-sale clauses in most mortgages.
+Alabama allows both judicial and non-judicial foreclosure.
+However, the non-judicial process is more common due to the statewide use of power-of-sale clauses in most mortgages.
 This means most foreclosures in Alabama occur outside of the court system after a homeowner defaults on their mortgage.
-The foreclosure timeline in Alabama typically ranges from two to three months, making it one of the fastest processes in the country.
+Foreclosure in Alabama typically takes two to three months.

 Pre-foreclosure Period